kekse1/count.php/README.md

 > **Note**
 > As of v**4.0.7** there are 'only' **_10.047_ code lines** left (and there are nearly no comments).

-*And if you find more possible optimizations, don't be shy and contact me!
+*If you find more possible optimizations, don't be shy and contact me!
 I'd be really happy. :-)*

 ## The original version
 **[The original version](src/original.php)** was a very tiny script as little helping hand for my web